terraform-linters/tflint-ruleset-aws/docs/deep_checking.md

 # Deep Checking

-Deep Checking uses your provider's credentials to perform a more strict inspection.
+_Deep checking_ uses your provider's credentials to apply additional checks that require read access to a target AWS account.
+TFLint will read AWS configuration from a `provider "aws" {}` block or the same environment variables used by the AWS provider.

-For example, if the IAM profile references something that doesn't exist, terraform apply will fail, which can't be found by general validation.
-Deep Checking solves this problem.
+For example, the `aws_instance_invalid_iam_profile` rule checks whether a specified IAM profile exists in the target AWS account.
+This helps detect issues that would result in a failed `terraform plan`.

 ```console
 $ tflint